Roberto Pagdanganan

-Roberto "Obet" Mamangon Pagdanganan (born July 19, 1946) is a Filipino politician and lawyer who served as the 29th Governor of Bulacan from 1988 to 1998 and subsequently as Secretary of Tourism and Secretary of Agrarian Reform.
+Roberto "Obet" Mamangon Pagdanganan (born July 19, 1946) is a Filipino Politician who served as the 29th Governor of Bulacan from 1988 to 1998 and subsequently as Secretary of Tourism and Secretary of Agrarian Reform.

 Personal life

 Roberto Pagdanganan was born to former councillor Juan T. Pagdanganan, Jr. and Rosalina Mamangon Pagdanganan.
 He is the brother of former Calumpit, Bulacan mayor Ramon Pagdanganan.
 He is married to the former Susana Oblefias of Sariaya, Quezon who is a governor of the Philippine National Red Cross and Central Board Member of the Girl Scouts of the Philippines.
 They have two children, Maria Rossana (married to Michael Allan Sicat) who is a former senior manager at Unilever PRC, who now has three children.
 They have a younger son Roberto Raymond.
 Roberto Raymond was also a politician, he ran for Vice-governor of Bulacan in 2004.
 Raymond died in 2007 in a car accident on the MacArthur Highway, in Malolos City, Bulacan.